The importance of peers at the work place

 Worst of all, no one could hear (and understand) my cries about how horribly broken Zend_Feed, parse_url(), strip_tags(), DOM etc. are.

-Wordpress core update not working?
+WordPress core update not working?
 Suhoshin might be the reason.

 Ran into some trouble trying to update to the latest version (2.8.6).
 The automatic core updater kept dying on me with nothing but an ‘Unpacking update’ message.
 Nothing in the error_log file, no core dumps, no warnings, just stuck.
 And it used to work flawlessly until now.